Doing this can increase your melanoma risk

 Studies show that exposure to UV radiation from indoor tanning damages the DNA of skin cells and can lead to skin aging prematurely, immune system issues and even eye damage.

-“There has been research that indicates that over 20 percent of Caucasian women in their teens and 20s who use indoor tanning beds seem to exhibit a dependence on the activity,” says Dr. Hallmeyer.
+“There has been research that indicates over 20% of Caucasian women in their teens and 20s who use indoor tanning beds seem to exhibit a dependence on the activity,” says Dr. Hallmeyer.

 Concerned about your risk?